Workers

 In your config/<environment>.yaml you can specify the worker mode.
 BackgroundAsync and BackgroundQueue will process jobs in a non-blocking manner, while ForegroundBlocking will process jobs in a blocking manner.

-The main difference between BackgroundAsync and BackgroundQueue is that the latter will use Redis to store the jobs, while the former does not require Redis and will use async within the same process.
+The main difference between BackgroundAsync and BackgroundQueue is that the latter will use Redis/Postgres/SQLite to store the jobs, while the former does not require Redis/Postgres/SQLite and will use async in memory within the same process.

 # Worker Configuration